HaiderAli170/FinalMindLuxeAI/README.md

-# 🩺 MindWell - Your Personal AI Health Assistant
+# 🩺 MindLuxiAI - Your Personal AI Health Assistant

 ## 🌟 Introduction

-MindWell is a cutting-edge AI-powered health assistant designed to help you monitor and manage your mental  well-being.
+MindLuxiAI is a cutting-edge AI-powered health assistant designed to help you monitor and manage your mental  well-being.
 Built with Next.js, Clerk, Stripe, Prisma, and MongoDB, MindWell provides real-time insights and personalized recommendations to keep you on top of your health.

 ## 🚀 Features